eda-ricercatore/in-memory-nbl/circuit-simulation/normal-in-memory-comp/logic-gates/documentation/xyce-notes.md

-[Sutherland1999, from Chapter 1 The Method of Logical Effort: \S1.1 Delay in a logic gate, pp. 5] minimum feature size
+[Sutherland1999, from Chapter 1 The Method of Logical Effort: \S1.1 Delay in a logic gate, pp. 5] "minimum feature size"
 [Weste2011]

 [Chen2007]
-minimum
+"minimum
-feature
+feature"

 gate sizing by width of transistor